Home

 Method #2: Horizontal analysis

-Horizontal analysis is an essential tool to compare a particular year’s revenue, expenses, and profits to previous years’.
-Comparing years across the board can help you see what differences and changes occurred.
+Horizontal analysis is a tool to compare a particular year’s revenue, expenses, and profits to previous years.
+Comparing years helps you see what differences and changes occurred.

 horizontal analysis example

-Take a look at this example for Village Shipping Inc., which compares income statements between 2014 and 2015.
-On the far right, you can see a list of percentage changes from 2015 to 2014.
+Look at this example for Village Shipping Inc., which compares income statements between 2020 and 2021.
+On the far right, you can see a list of percentage changes from 202 to 2021.

 There are negative changes almost all the way down.
-This analysis ultimately tells the Village Shipping Inc. company that they did not make as many sales as the year before, and while total expenses dropped, also, the net effect was still negative.
+This analysis ultimately tells the Village Shipping Inc. company that they did not make as many sales as the year before.
+Fortunately, total expenses also dropped, so the company was still able to turn a profit.

-You can see in the analysis that the culprits for these negative changes are fewer sales and several expense increases, such as repairs, rent, and office expense increases.
+You can see in the analysis that the negative changes are fewer sales and several expense increases, such as repairs, rent, and office expense increases.

 Keep track of all of your income statements in one place with the right tools

-Income statements are among the three most essential financial statements that every business owner should know.
+An income statement is one of the three essential financial statements every business owner should know.

-But it’s also vital that you track and keep your income statements organized, because having a proper record of past reports is:
+But it’s also vital to track and keep your income statements organized because having a proper record of past results is:

 • Essential to forecasting market trends